-given group must be co-located on the same node.
-We specify this constraint using a $\Pi$ -type. groupReduce2's type thus binds the value of its first parameter, the function that generates the result keys, to f.
+Our example mmul implementation uses groupReduceArr2.
+In contrast to groupReduceArr1 and groupReduce1, groupReduceArr2 and group-Reduce2, group-reduce just once, locally at each node.
+To yield a valid result all the input values for a given group must be co-located on the same node.
+We specify this constraint using a Π -type. groupReduce2's type thus binds the value of its first parameter, the function that generates the result keys, to f.
 This f is then used to define the input map's partition function.
 All values for a given key produce the same hash, and will therefore be stored on the same node. groupReduceArr2 uses the same technique.
+Array R2 in our mmul example implementation is therefore constrained to be partitioned by $\langle (ai,aj), (bi,bj) \rangle \rightarrow (ai,bj)$.

 '''

-groupReduce2 :: II(f,,) :
+groupReduce2 :: Π(f,,,) :

-((k1,v1) -> k2, (k1,v1) -> v2, (v2,v2) -> v2, DMap k1 v1 (hash(d) · f) d m)
+((k1,v1) -> k2, (k1,v1) -> v2, (v2,v2) -> v2, DMap k1 v1 (hash(d).f) d m)

--> DMap k2 v2 (hash(d) · fst) d m
+-> DMap k2 v2 (hash(d).fst) d m

 '''

-eqJoin1 and eqJoinArr1 work in a similar way.
-Here, if we know that the values that yield a given key are co-located on the same node then no inter-node communication is necessary and local joins will suffice.
+eqJoin1a/b and eqJoinArr1a/b work in a similar way.
+Here, if we know that the values that yield a given key are co-located on the same node then no internode communication is necessary and local joins will suffice.
 To specify this we partition both inputs by their respective join-key projection functions f and g.
-So in eqJoinArr1, the output will be partitioned by $f \cdot fst$ and $g \cdot snd$ , hence the $\Box$ .
+So in eqJoinArr1, the output will be partitioned by ffst and g.snd.
+Therefore either the type labeled eqJoinArr1a or eqJoinArr1b can be used respectively, since both are valid.

-We also use $\Pi$ -types to propagate partitioning information between inputs and outputs for structure-preserving transformations, like mapArrInv1.
+We also use Π -types to propagate partitioning information between inputs and outputs for structure-preserving transformations, like mapArrInv1.
 Here, to ensure the output is partitioned by g, the input must be partitioned by g applied after the index transformer function f.
-In the other direction, if the inverse transformer function $f^{-1}$ is known, and the input is partitioned by g, then the output of mapArrInv2 will be partitioned by g applied after $f^{-1}$ .
+In the other direction, if the inverse transformer function f-1 is known, and the input is partitioned by g, then the output of mapArrInv2 will be partitioned by g applied after f^{-1} .
+This forces the distribution of R1 in our mmul example to be $\langle ((ai, aj), (bi, bj)) - \rangle$ (ai, bj)·id.
 Both these implementations work the same way, but they propagate distribution information in different directions.